michelf/php-smartypants/Readme.md

 Version History
 ---------------

+Current

+*	Fixed an issue introduced in 1.8.0 where backtick quotes were broken.

 PHP SmartyPants Lib 1.8.0 (13 Nov 2016)

 *	Can now set replacement characters for all transformations using